pivotal/workstation-setup/README.md

 ### Shiftit

-Shiftit is no longer under active development, if you want to install that, run `./setup.sh shiftit`
+Shiftit is no longer under active development, if you want to install it you can add `shiftit` to either your `./setup.sh` or `./add_setup.sh` command line.

 ## Having problems?